Informatievlaanderen/registry-documentation/docs/new-registry.md

 In `src\ExampleRegistry.Api\Infrastructure\Program.cs` there is a `DevelopmentCertificate` property used to configure the SSL certificate.

 If you wish to use `example.pfx`, which is a self-signed certificate for `localhost`, use the password `example-registry!`

+### Building for the first time

+Run `build.sh Pack` to verify everything is correct.
+This will also pull down all required packages to later open the solution properly with Visual Studio.